 During my final year of study I was part of Studio: Intergenerational Architecture tutored by Satwinder Samra.
 My thesis design project, sited in Rotherham, proposed a new architecture for young and elderly care in response to issues relating to the UK’s ageing population.
 My dissertation ‘Architectural Education: Is it worth it?’ analysed the current financial pressures of becoming an architect today, and proposed future models for architectural education.

-I have been part of a talented team at Associated Architects working on projects of a variety of scales and across a range of sectors.
+I have been part of a talented team, working as an Architectural Assistant, at Hutchinson & Partners since 2020.
+I previously worked at Associated Architects between 2015-2020.
 I enjoy furthering my interests in art, design and photography, taking inspiration from my travels and everyday encounters.
 I am an avid runner, cyclist and explorer of the outdoors.

 I have been featured in and commentated for the Guardian, Architects’ Journal, Architectural Review, ArchDaily and the BBC.